 Deer harvested with lead bullets have been shown to have tiny lead particles or fragments remaining in the processed meat.
 These are often too small to be seen and can disperse far from the wound channel.
 Although lead in venison does not rival lead paint in older homes as a health risk for the public, the risk is not low enough to ignore.
-Children under six years and pregnant women are at the greatest risk from lead exposure.
-The amount of lead found in a small percentage of venison samples suggests that long term effects of lead consumption could occur in people who regularly eat venison shot with lead ammunition.
+Children under six years and pregnant women are at the most significant threat from lead exposure.
+The amount of lead found in a small percentage of venison samples suggests that long-term effects of lead consumption could occur in people who regularly eat venison shot with lead ammunition.
 However, there is currently no known evidence linking human consumption of venison to lead poisoning.

 These suggestions can reduce exposure to lead:

-- Practice marksmanship and hunting skills to get closer, making cleaner, lethal shots away from major muscle areas.
-Aim for the neck or the head, or the vitals behind the shoulder.
+- Practice marksmanship and hunting skills to get closer, making cleaner, lethal shots away from significant muscle areas.
+Aim for the neck, head, or the vitals behind the shoulder.
 Don't shoot at running deer.

-- Avoid consuming internal organs, as they can contain extra lead from heart-lung shots.
+- Avoid consuming internal organs, which can contain extra lead from heart-lung shots.

-- Remind your meat processor, or if you process you own venison, to not use deer with excessive shot damage.
-Always trim a generous distance away from the wound channel and discard any meat that is bruised, discolored or contains hair, dirt, bone fragments or grass.
+- Remind your meat processor, or if you process your venison, not to use deer with excessive shot damage.
+Always trim a great distance away from the wound channel and discard any meat that is bruised, discolored or contains hair, dirt, bone fragments or grass.